Disclaimer: I'm too young to be Rowling so there is sadly no way Harry Potter is mine…

 Thank you all very much!

 Consider checking out my other stories, like Why To Sort A Student Is A Horrible Job and Red Room among others?
 There are also two corresponding fics to Basilisk-Born: Erised and A Phoenix's Lament.
+Not to mention one about Ana called Dead To The World (not yet finished).

 Anyway, please, all of you, stay healthy!